Skip to main content

 Progressive disclosure

-The default comparison view is lean on purpose.
-Users click into specific dimensions for detail.
-The owner-facing read stays calm during a sign-off meeting.
-The contractor-facing detail stays rich for internal work.
+The default view is intentionally lean — users click into specific dimensions when they need detail.
+The owner-facing read stays calm for sign-off meetings while the contractor side keeps the richer working data for internal use.

 Scenarios decision workflow showing a contractor preparing options for an owner sign-off meeting